Clastify logo

 Image

-For a physical change, focus on freedom of movement.
+For a physical change, look at freedom of movement.
 Melting, vaporization and sublimation usually increase entropy.
-Freezing, condensation and deposition usually decrease entropy.
-Dissolving a solid often increases entropy because particles spread through the solvent, although cases with highly ordered solvent shells can be more subtle.
+Freezing, condensation and deposition usually decrease it.
+Dissolving a solid often increases entropy because the particles spread through the solvent, although situations with highly ordered solvent shells can be less straightforward.

-For a chemical change, look first at the states of matter, then at the balanced equation.
-Gases dominate entropy predictions because gaseous particles have far more possible positions than particles in solids or liquids.
-If the number of moles of gas increases, ΔS is usually positive.
-If the number of moles of gas decreases, ΔS is usually negative.
-If no gas is involved, compare how dispersed the particles become, for example through dissolving, dissociation or formation of more separate particles.
+For a chemical change, begin with the states of matter, then check the balanced equation.
+Gases tend to control entropy predictions because gaseous particles have far more possible positions than particles in solids or liquids.
+If the number of moles of gas increases, ΔS\Delta S is usually positive.
+If the number of moles of gas decreases, ΔS\Delta S is usually negative.
+When no gas is involved, compare how dispersed the particles become, for example through dissolving, dissociation or formation of more separate particles.

-Balanced coefficients matter.
+The balanced coefficients matter.
 One mole of solid forming two moles of gas gives a large entropy increase.
-Several moles of gas forming fewer moles of gas is usually an entropy decrease, even if liquid products are also formed.
+Several moles of gas forming fewer moles of gas is usually an entropy decrease, even if liquid products are formed as well.

 Calculating standard entropy changes

 Standard conditions are agreed reference conditions used for tabulated thermodynamic data, with substances in their standard states.
-Entropy is a state function, so the route taken does not matter; only the initial and final states matter.
+Entropy is a state function, so the route taken does not matter.
+Only the initial and final states do.

 The perfect crystal at 0 K